 Books

-- Charlotte Brontë Revisited: A View from the Twenty-First Century (Manchester: Saraband, 2016).
+- Charlotte Brontë Revisited: A View from the Twenty-First Century (Salford: Saraband, 2016).
 Reissued with new material in 2018.

 Journal Articles